-Voltaic Strategic Resources Ltd ('Voltaic' or the 'Company') is pleased to announce the progression of its exploration activities at the Meekatharra Gold Project (MGP) in the Murchison region of WA.
-This highly prospective area is becoming increasingly recognised not only for its substantial gold endowment but also as an emerging hub for critical minerals such as vanadium (see Fig. 1).
+Voltaic Strategic Resources Ltd ('Voltaic' or the 'Company') is pleased to announce the granting of Exploration Licence Application E51/2022 ("Bluebird South") by the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS).
+This expands the MGP's footprint to 267 km2 within a highly prospective area recognised not only for its substantial gold endowment but also as an emerging hub for critical minerals such as vanadium (see Fig. 1).

-MGP comprises six granted exploration licences and one exploration licence application (Bundie Bore, Bluebird South & Cue) covering an area of 266 km2 within a prolific gold precinct which has produced several million ounces historically and is home to Westgold Resources, soon to be Australia's newest mid-tier gold producer through a merger with Karora Resources Ltd1.
+MGP comprises seven granted exploration licences within a prolific gold precinct which has produced several million ounces historically and is home to Westgold Resources (ASX:WGX), soon to be Australia's newest mid-tier gold producer through a merger with Karora Resources Ltd1.
 Westgold's Murchison Operations include four underground mines, two processing plants, and three development projects, all of which are located within trucking distance of Voltaic's tenements, enhancing logistical efficiency and operational synergy for any potential gold discovery.